NomicFoundation/hardhat/docs/hardhat-network/README.md

 For more details, see [the reference documentation for this method](./reference/README.md#debug-tracetransaction).

-## Why _wouldn't_ I want to use it?

-Hardhat Network does have a few limitations.
-Solidity stack traces can only be generated for supported Solidity versions, and contracts compiled with optimizations may cause stack trace line numbers to be offset.
-For more details, consult [the Reference](./reference/README.md#limitations).

 ## Dig deeper

 This has been just a high-level explanation of what Hardhat Network is.
 To dig deeper, see [the Reference documentation](./reference/README.md). <!-- TODO: when they exist, add additional links here to "Guides", "Tutorials" and "Explanations" of more specific things. -->